Outrageous School Policies: What You Can Do

 - Is Your Child's School Lacking Leadership?

-So Zachary was sentenced to 45 days in the district's alternative school, a punishment that drew outrage from parents and lawmakers alike.
-A few days later, the school board allowed Zachary to return to school and amended the policy to include only a 3- to 5-day suspension for kids caught with dangerous instruments, if they are in kindergarten or first grade.
+Zachary was sentenced to 45 days in the district's alternative school.
+But following outrage from parents and lawmakers alike, the school board allowed him to return to school and amended the policy to include only a 3- to 5-day suspension for kids caught with dangerous instruments, if they are in kindergarten or first grade.

-- If a rule seems unfair, contact your school.
-Whether the issue comes up after reading the school rules or after an incident like the one with Zachary and his camping tool, don't hesitate to make your opinion known.
-"It can be difficult for some parents, may be busy or feel intimidated," Cowan said.
+Whether you have an issue with the school rules beforehand, or after an incident happens like the one with Zachary and his camping tool, don't hesitate to go to the school administration, school district or parent-teacher association.
+"It can be difficult for some parents, who may be busy or feel intimidated," Cowan says.
 "But a really good school administration is open to conversations with parents."
+Changing school rules takes some pushing, but it’s not impossible.

 Today on Education.com